Image Source: POPSUGAR Photography / Maria del Rio

 Image Source: Gemma Cartwright

 I didn't know until I'd spent a few weeks with Mina how much the presence of a feline friend can help with anxiety and stress.
 There's a reason animals sometimes get prescribed for emotional support, and I'm not alone in noticing the benefits.
-Aside from the obvious — having something cute and cuddly to play with is awesome and keeps your mind off other stuff — spending time with a cat boosts serotonin levels in the body.
+Aside from the obvious — having something cute and cuddly to play with is awesome and keeps your mind off other stuff — spending time with a cat in particular supposedly boosts serotonin levels in the body.
 Battersea Cats Home should have put that on the adoption page: "Mina: scientifically proven to increase your happiness!"

 There's also research to suggest cats can stimulate the release of oxytocin (a chemical that's perhaps best known for its role during and after childbirth, bonding new mothers and their babies).
 No wonder I was smitten within hours.
 I was also blown away with how sensitive Mina seems to be to the moods and needs of her human companions.
-She's not a lap cat (trust me, I've tried), but she will seek me out and sit next to me if I'm in the house alone, almost as if she knows I need the companionship.
+She's not really a lap cat (trust me, I've tried), but she will seek me out and sit next to me if I'm in the house alone, or if I'm sick, almost as if she knows I need the companionship.
 The soothing sound of her contented purr as I stroke her relaxes me instantly.
 Thinking about her (and trust me, I do so constantly) stops me from (over)thinking about myself too much, but thankfully she's also fairly independent and self-sufficient so I don't flick over to "worry" mode the moment she waddles out the cat flap.

 Since Mina's been in my life, my anxiety levels have dropped to almost nothing.
 I am back to my "normal" levels of self-obsession and worry: probably more than most people, but at least I'm able to sleep at night.